Bank of Somaliland: Financial Organizations

-The Bank of Somaliland isn't recognised by any country which is a factor on why its not apart of many financial organizations or any at all.
+The Bank of Somaliland isn't recognised by any country which is a factor in why it is not a part of many financial organizations or any at all.
 In 2022 the Bank of Somaliland "joined forces" with the Accounting and Auditing Organization for Islamic Financial Institutions or AAOIFI marking a turning point for Somaliland and its future.

 Currency and Exchange Rate

 The central bank provides exchange services for various currencies at the official government rate, but most people prefer the unofficial rates used by hawala agents and money changers on the streets of main cities.